SwiftBroadband: Details

 Streaming mode.
-There are 200 spot beams per satellite with each beam supporting up to 90 channels of 432kbit/s.
+There are 200 spot beams per satellite with each beam supporting up to 90 channels of 432 kbit/s.
 Three satellites cover the entire globe with the exception of the polar regions.

 For Standard IP service, the throughput that an end-user experiences depends on the load on the channel as well as other factors such as antenna type and data compression.
 Traffic prioritization is available through Flightstream SA to make sure high priority data reaches the Satcom terminal even in situations where 100% of the allocated downstream network bandwidth is being used.

 SwiftBroadband uses the narrow spot beams of the Inmarsat-4 (I-4) satellites.